Bophuthatswana: Economy

 Bophuthatswana also issued bearer development bonds.
-The so-called "Bop Bonds" are not recognized or redeemable in South Africa, and are worthless as financial instruments.
+The so-called "Bop Bonds" are not recognized or redeemable in South Africa, and are now worthless as financial instruments.
 However, bonds in excellent condition are considered collectible.
 Bonds issued in 1988 and 1989, in R10 and R20 denominations, currently trade at 10–25% of original face value.

 Media

 Bophuthatswana ran a now-defunct television station called Bop TV.
 Bop TV was also available in some townships like Soweto, for Tswana people (who were ostensibly citizens of Bophuthatswana), but the signal was also watched by white South Africans seeking a more entertaining alternative to the SABC.

 BOP Records

 Bophuthatswana Recording Studios, also known as BRS or BOP, was constructed in 1991 as an effort to raise the international profile of South Africa.

 Security forces

 Towards the end of its existence, the Bophuthatswana Defence Force (BDF) had an estimated number of 4,000 troops, mostly infantry.
 It was organized into six military regions, and its ground forces included two infantry battalions, possessing two armoured personnel carriers.
 The Bophuthatswana Air Force of 150 personnel possessed three combat aircraft and two armed helicopters.
 The president was commander-in-chief and was authorised to deploy the armed forces in both cross-border operations as well as domestically.

 During its last days in 1994, the Bophuthatswana Police had 6,002 police officers, operating from 56 police stations throughout the territory.

 With the dissolution of Bophuthatswana in 1994, the BDF and the Bophuthatswana Police were incorporated into the South African National Defence Force and the South African Police Service, respectively.